Kalmar Union

 The Kalmar Union (Note: Danish, Norwegian, and Kalmarunionen; Kalmarin unioni; Kalmarsambandið; Unio Calmariensis) was a personal union in Scandinavia, agreed at Kalmar in Sweden as designed by Queen Margaret of Denmark.
 From 1397 to 1523, it joined under a single monarch the three kingdoms of Denmark, Sweden (then including much of present-day Finland), and Norway, together with Norway's maritime colonies (Note: Norway retained none of its prior possessions, but Christian I pledged the Northern Isles to Scotland as insurance for his daughter's dowry in 1468; the dowry was not paid, and the islands transferred to perpetual Scottish sovereignty in 1470.
 After the Union's dissolution, all remaining overseas possessions Norway brought into the Union became property of the Danish monarch, who retained ownership following the transfer of the Kingdom of Norway from the Danish crown to Swedish crown (discussed in further detail below) after the Napoleonic Wars.) (then including Iceland, Greenland, (Note: Nominal possession: Norway claimed suzerainty over the island prior to the Union's formation, but it had long since ceased exercising any administrative control over the European settlements there.
 No direct contact took place between Greenland and the Kalmar Union during the latter's existence.) the Faroe Islands, and the Northern Isles of Orkney and Shetland).

 The union was not quite continuous; there were several short interruptions.
 Legally, the countries remained separate sovereign states, but their domestic and foreign policies were directed by a common monarch.
 Gustav Vasa's election as King of Sweden on 6 June 1523, and his triumphant entry into Stockholm 11 days later, marked Sweden's final secession from the Kalmar Union.
-The Danish king formally renounced his claim to Sweden in 1524 at the Treaty of Malmö.
+Frederick I formally renounced his claim to Sweden in 1524 at the Treaty of Malmö.